-These are some of the memories I have that help me make sense of the anorexia, which seemed to develop in a matter of weeks.
-Here is the list we compiled for the doctor when we became concerned:
+These are some of the memories I have that help me make sense of the anorexia.
+It seemed to develop in a matter of weeks.

 - Changes in diet (won’t eat whipped cream, butter, regular cheese, ham)

 - Cooks, but doesn’t eat what she makes

 - Eats really slowly and seems to play with food more than eat.
 After she eats, it looks like a mess (food all over the place)

 - Fascinated by cooking shows and recipes, but doesn’t eat